COVID-Summer 2021 Plans

-Our health center staff always remind campers to wash hands, stay hydrated and look after themselves in general.
+Our health center and our bunk counselors will continue to remind campers to wash hands, stay hydrated and look after their personal hygiene.
 These reminders will now also include self-screening for COVID symptoms.
-Hand washing protocols will be introduced between activities, hand sanitizer will continue to be readily available and the sanitation of high touch areas will be a focus.
+Hand sanitizer will be readily available and hand washing protocols will be established between activities and before mealtimes.

 Meals and the Dining Hall

 We are committing to providing quality, nutritious food to our camp community.
 A goal for this summer is to continue to serve safely while also maximizing food variety.
 Both remain top priorities for us.

 We are fortunate to have a spacious, well-ventilated dining hall with extensive indoor seating, as well as a large area outside that we typically utilize for cookouts.
 For this summer, we will expand and tent an additional outdoor dining area just adjacent to the dining hall.

 We will use both indoor and outdoor areas for dining and food service, so that campers and staff may eat safely, while also enjoying the traditional communal dining hall experience.

 We offer various ways for campers to get to and from camp.
 We are committed to getting campers to and from camp as safely as possible.